punchagan/earworm/README.md

 2. Open the `index.html` in your browser to view the playlist locally.

-4. If you have access to a webserver, you can just sync the output directory to your webserver.
-You can modify `deploy.sh` for your purposes, if you like.
+1. If you have access to a webserver, you can just sync the output directory to your webserver.

 5. If you don't have access to a webserver you can use something like [Google Drive](https://web.archive.org/web/20201127203126/https://www.ampercent.com/host-static-websites-google-driv/11070/)